paulmp-git/iNat-Tools/README.md

 1. Navigate to the [iNaturalist observations page](https://www.inaturalist.org/observations)
 2. The map will automatically expand to full height
+3. Use the on-page quick filter bar to apply an `iconic_taxa` filter (Mammals / Birds / Plants / Fungi) or clear it
 3. Click the extension icon in the toolbar to access settings
 4. Toggle "Full Map Height" on/off as needed